AbderrahimeEl/medialab/README.md

 # medialab - Bootstrap

 ## Description
-This README a descriptions of hit states for different screen sizes: big, medium, and small.
+This README is a descriptions of hit states for different screen sizes: big, medium, and small.

 ### Images
 Below are PNG images illustrating hit states for different screen sizes: